Gradings for nilpotent Lie algebras: Constructions

+\end{proof} The concrete criterion of {Proposition~{\ref{prop-stratification-explicit-leibniz}}} provides the algorithm to construct a stratification.
+That is, a stratification or the non-existence of one for a nilpotent Lie algebra \(\mathfrak{g}\) is found as follows: \begin{enumerate} \item Construct a basis \(X_1,\ldots,X_n\) {adapted to the lower central series}. \item Find a derivation \(\delta\) as in {({\ref{eq-derivation-in-lcs-basis}})} by solving the linear system {({\ref{eq-stratifying-leibniz-condition}})}.
+If the system has no solutions, then \(\mathfrak{g}\) is not {stratifiable}. \item Return the stratification with the {layers} \(V_i=\ker (\delta-i)\). \end{enumerate}

-\begin{remark} By \cite[Theorem~1.4]{Cornulier-2016-gradings}, the existence of a stratification for a Lie algebra is invariant under base field extensions, so in {Algorithm~{\ref{algorithm-stratification}}}, it suffices to work within any field \(F\) that \(\mathfrak{g}\) is {defined over}. \end{remark}
+\begin{remark} By \cite[Theorem~1.4]{Cornulier-2016-gradings}, the existence of a stratification for a Lie algebra is invariant under base field extensions, so it suffices to work within any field \(F\) that \(\mathfrak{g}\) is {defined over}. \end{remark}

 \typeout{************************************************} \typeout{Subsection 3.3 Positive gradings} \typeout{************************************************}